-Population viability analyses (PVA) have been used to estimate the extinction risk of southern resident killer whales (Taylor and Plater 2001, and Krahn et al. 2002, 2004).
-As would be expected, extinction risk increases when the frequency and magnitude of catastrophes such as oil spills and disease epidemics is elevated.
-The models predict that if the mortality and reproductive rates of the 1990s persist, there is a 6-100 % probability that the population will be extinct within 100 years, and a 68-100% risk that the population will be extinct within 300 years.
-Extinction of the southern resident population can be regarded as inevitable in these scenarios under the assumptions of the analyses, and catastrophic events simply hasten its demise.
-However, when the mortality and reproductive rates of the entire 1974-2000 period are used, the risk of the population going extinct declines to 0-55% over 100 years and 2-100% over 300 years.
+Population viability analyses (PVA) have been used to estimate the extinction risk of Southern Resident Killer Whales (Taylor and Plater 2001: Krahn et al. 2002: 2004).
+As would be expected, extinction risk increases when the frequency and magnitude of catastrophes such as oil spills and disease epidemics are elevated.
+These models predict that if the mortality and reproductive rates of the 1990s persist, there is a 6-100% probability that the population will be extinct within 100 years, and a 68-100% risk that the population will be extinct within 300 years.
+Extinction of the Southern Resident population can be regarded as inevitable in these scenarios under the assumptions of the analyses, and catastrophic events simply hasten its demise.
+When the mortality and reproductive rates of the entire 1974-2000 period are used, the risk of the population going extinct declines to 0-55% over 100 years and 2-100% over 300 years.
+A more recent PVA predicted survival and recovery rates of Southern Resident Killer Whales based on sex-structured models and high-quality demographic data that encompassed one Killer Whale generation (25 years; 1987-2011).
+These models predicted an annual decline of 0.91% for this population, with an extinction risk of 49% over a 100-year period (Velez-Espino et al. 2014).
+A PVA that explored the relative importance of the primary anthropogenic threats (Chinook prey availability, noise and disturbance, and contaminants) to Southern Resident Killer Whale population trajectories was constructed by Lacy et al. (2017).
+These models predicted that prey limitation had the greatest potential to impact population growth, but that either higher levels of noise and disturbance or higher levels of PCB contamination would also be sufficient to shift population trajectories from slow positive growth into decline.